 We’re all pretty familiar with the trial and error way of learning, right?
 It works, absolutely!
 We do it all the time and it also takes a long time.
 I can certainly cite my own experience in becoming a manager and the years it took on a committed path to being the best I could be for the people and the organizations I worked with.

 In looking back over those 14 years, I made a difference, for sure.
 But I wonder how different it would have been had I had a coach as my companion on that journey!
 How much more would I have been able to contribute to my own development and to the people and organizations I worked with?
 What would I also be able to see and do today?

 It’s never too late to get a coach!
 It doesn’t matter whether your WLC was last month or 5 years ago.
 You can recover and realize what you learned and cause the breakthroughs you can see are possible.
 A good coach is someone who is fully committed to YOU, your pursuit of personal mastery and the difference you want to make in all dimensions of your life – personal, relationships, family, work, and community.
 When you work with a coach, you take your new learnings, practice them with precision, and transform them into competence with velocity and focus.
-When you work with an IWL coach, you develop, internalize and apply your competence in contextual leadership to accomplish major goals and breakthrough in your work.
+When you work with an IWL coach, you develop, internalize and apply your competence in Leading by Context™ to accomplish major goals and breakthrough in your work.
 Your career moves in the directions you choose.

 Choose to be the leader you know you can be!
 Invite a coach to be the companion on your journey to becoming that leader.

 Gayle Dee is an Coach with the Institute for Women’s Leadership.